 Coach PC is a native of Portland, OR where he was a four-year scholar athlete at Cleveland High School.
 His family resides through-out the west coast in Oregon and California.

-Junsie Cotten begins his first season as assistant coach for Scott Raines at Howard College.
+Junsie Cotten begins his second season as assistant coach for Scott Raines at Howard College.
 A native of Chapel Hill, North Carolina, Cotten brings over twenty years of coaching experience both as an assistant and head coach.
 Prior to Howard, Cotten and Raines worked together at Midland College (1999-2001) guiding the Chaparrals to a two year record of 55-15 while capturing a WJCAC Championship, a Region V title, and finishing 6th at the NJCAA National Tournament in Hutchinson, Kansas.

 Cotten, a former assistant at the University of Texas at El Paso, has also been the head coach at Lincoln Trail College (2005-2010), and most recently at Panola College (2010-2015) in Carthage, Texas.
 In his second year at Lincoln Trail, Cotten led the Statesmen to the 2007 Region 24 Championship.